White Fish

 Look For

-- Firm flesh that springs back when gently pressed
+- Firm flesh that springs back when gently pressed; soft or mushy flesh indicates decomposition

 Avoid

-- Soft, mushy flesh that doesn't spring back when pressed
+- Soft, mushy flesh or areas that don't spring back when pressed

 Where to Find